zhaoy37/SAT_Solver/README.md

 In the solver file, we also offer options to try out the naive recursive backtracking implementation of the solver.
 The user can do so by setting `heuristic_enabled` to False in the `solve` function in `/dpll/solver.py`.

+### Usage of SAT Solving: ROBDD
+In this section, we will discuss the Reduced-Ordered Binary Decision Diagram (ROBDD) and how to use the ROBDD tool we have created.
+ROBDD provides an ordered canonical form of logic representation and is an improvement over Binary Decision Trees (BDTs).
+Different parameter orderings can lead to different versions of ROBDDs for the same logic formula.
+The complexity and memory consumption of a ROBDD depend not only on the number of parameters but also on their ordering.

+In the EduSAT tool, we provide implementations of both BDT and ROBDD and demonstrate the process of reducing a BDT by building its corresponding ROBDD.
+The base implementation of BDT and ROBDD is located in the `/bdd` directory.
+To run the interactive user interface for BDT and ROBDD, go to `main.py` and select option `3` for BDDs.
+The main function will redirect you to the `/bdd/robdd_kernel.py` script and generate user prompts for three additional use cases.

+- The **first** option allows the user to input custom logic formulas.
+To input a legal logic formula, the user must follow the template we have defined above. **Please note that the minimum parameter/variable ordering must be 0 and match the actual parameters in the formula you have entered for the script to work.** We are working on improving error checking and assertions to prevent illegal inputs.
+Based on the user input, we generate a BDT and an ROBDD with the root node specified by the user.

+- The **second** option allows the user to try our framework with pre-defined examples.
+This option enables the user to explore what is offered in the ROBDD kernel quickly.
+Specifically, we provide an example and two ways of ordering the parameters.
+For each ordering, we generate a truth table and a graph visualization.

+- The **third** option evokes a script located at `/bdd/robdd_logic_generate.py` to first randomly generate a formula, then construct the corresponding BDT and ROBDD.
+The user will be prompted to enter the number of parameters, parameter ordering, and depth of the formula.
+Please note that here, the depth of a logic formula is defined as the number of nested connections (with $\wedge$ or $\vee$).

+The workflow behind building BDTs and ROBDDs is as follows:
+- when we receive a legal logic formula and an acceptable parameter ordering, the kernel first parses the formula, then calls the `construct_obdd(ordering, logic, vis)` function, where `ordering` specifies the parameter ordering, `logic` specifies the logic expression, and `vis` specifies whether to generate a truth table.
+- Next, we initialize a **graph** data structure that we refer to later for ROBDD.
+We then call the function `convert_robdd_graph(obdd, g)`, where `obdd` is the ordered BDT constructed in the previous step, and `g` is the ROBDD graph object.
+- The function `convert_robdd_graph(obdd, g)` modifies the graph object directly, which is further reduced using the `g.reduce()` method.
+Finally, we generate visualizations of ROBDDs using the Python `networkx` library.
+Note that we are working on interactive visualizations of ROBDD.
+- The implementation of solving SAT problems with ROBDD is located at `/SMT_Solver/smt.py` in the function `solve_SMT_ROBDD`.
+The underlying logic for finding solutions is implemented at `/bdd/robdd_solver.py` in the function `solve`.

+We encourage users to refer to our paper for more theoretical discussions on BDT and ROBDD.

 ## Tests
 To test out the programs, please run the files in the /tests sub-directory.
 The users are encouraged to create more tests on their own to facilitate the familiarity with the framework.
 If you notice any issues when testing, please contact yiqi.zhao@vanderbilt.edu.
 For details on comparing different solvers and more details on the theories, please refer to the report attached with this repository. **(To be added later)**